 - ACL2s: The ACL2 Sedan: ACL2s is a powerful theorem proving system based on the ACL2 theorem prover.
 Our goal is to bring formal reasoning to the masses.
-To that end, ACL2s features enchancements such as a modern graphical integrated development environment in Eclipse, levels appropriate for beginners through experts, state-of-the-art enhancements such as our CCG termination analysis, counterexample generation, a data definition framework with support for polymorphic types, etc. We have used ACL2s to teach over 1,000 undergraduate students at Northeastern University (and several other universities) how to reason about computation.
+To that end, ACL2s features enchancements such as a modern graphical integrated development environment in Eclipse, levels appropriate for beginners through experts, state-of-the-art enhancements such as our CCG termination analysis, counterexample generation, a data definition framework with support for polymorphic types, etc. We have used ACL2s to teach thousands of undergraduate students at Northeastern University (and several other universities) how to reason about computation.

 - CoBaSA is a framework for